-Can you sketch the skeletons on paper for the octahedron, octahedron, dodecahedron and icosahedron?
-If you choose these solids below you will get rotating images which may help you.
-When you think you have a skeleton - you can check your own answer by clicking to see the Schlegel graphs.
+Can you sketch the skeletons on paper for the tetrahedron, octahedron, dodecahedron and icosahedron?
+When you think you have a skeleton - you can check your own answer by clicking to reveal the Schlegel graphs.

 The problem is in two parts:

 · to find the paths along the edges of the solids that enable you to visit every vertex and